hirva10/tech-portfolio/docs/about.md

 include a little bit about yourself.
 Some things you might include:

-1. Your current position
+1. Software Engineer II @ Bank of America
-1. Organizations you're involved with
+1. Open Source
 1. Your personal and professional values
 1. Hobbies or fun facts